Business routes of Interstate 90: Spokane loop

 Interstate 90 Business was a business loop of Interstate 90 in Spokane, running through the city from west to east.
 The route began near Spokane International Airport at exit 276, a parclo interchange on Grove Road where it briefly ran northwest, then turned northeastbound along South Geiger Boulevard.
-Beyond the airport property, BL-90 ran beneath US 2 with no access, and then turned onto an eastbound only wye interchange with West Sunset Boulevard, which merged as a one-way pair with 3rd Avenue eastbound and 2nd Avenue westbound.
+Beyond the airport property, I-90 BL ran beneath US 2 with no access, and then turned onto an eastbound only wye interchange with West Sunset Boulevard, which merged as a one-way pair with 3rd Avenue eastbound and 2nd Avenue westbound.
 At Scott Street, the route left 3rd and 2nd Avenue moved northeast to Sprague Way, then merged onto the bidirectional Sprague Avenue beneath State Route 290 at Pines Road.
-The business route continued east onto Sprague Avenue until it reached Spokane Valley, terminating at exit 285, which coincidentally is the western terminus of BL-90 in Spokane Valley.
+The business route continued east onto Sprague Avenue until it reached Spokane Valley, terminating at exit 285, which coincidentally is the western terminus of I-90 BL in Spokane Valley.

 Spokane Valley loop

 Interstate 90 Business is a business loop of Interstate 90 in Spokane Valley, running through the city from west to east.
 From its western terminus at exit 285, the route travels eastbound along Appleway Boulevard and westbound Sprague Avenue.
 The two streets merge onto the bidirectional Sprague Avenue at University Road and intersect State Route 27 at Pines Road.
 The business route continues northeast onto Appleway Avenue and turns north onto Barker Road in Greenacres, terminating at exit 293.